 If it works (pressure rises): if you are confident in your own sample mass (excel file), write that value and click “SET” procedure will continue as usually.
 If you are not confident about your mC, read the pressure and write down the mass as m=0.44* pressure, click “SET”

-If this does not work, you nee to scratch the ampoule again.
+If this does not work, you need to scratch the ampoule again.
 To do so, click “open”, remove the cracker, and scratch the ampoule again.
 Put the cracker back, press “open” again and manually flush the cracker with He 3 times.
 With syringe in home position, pump the line until V8 (closed), correct pressure offsets of both sensors and then close the pump and V2.
 Press and release “Crack”, and if it works, proceed as described in the previous bullet point.

 You can check the measurement result in BATS.
 Deactivate the first few cycles (until you see more or less stable 13C/12C-ratio (colour of the numbers is a good indication)) and the last cycle.